 The admissions process for Our Lady of the Assumption Catholic Primary School is part of the Coventry Local Authority co-ordinated admissions scheme.
-To apply for a place at Our Lady of the Assumption Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming Our Lady of the Assumption Catholic Primary School on the application form.
-Applications need to be made by 15th January 2018.
+To apply for a place at Our Lady of the Assumption Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming Our Lady of the Assumption on the application form.
+Applications need to be made by 15th January 2019.
 Baptismal Certificates MUST be submitted with the application for any child who is Baptised Catholic (see Note 2).
-Evidence of baptism must have been submitted to schools by the closing date for applications in order for that child to be considered as a Catholic.